Saint-Lazare, Quebec: Parks

 Saint-Lazare is graced by significant public funding for its ambitious recreational projects.
 Bedard Park in the centre of the town is a relatively large park equipped with a small water park, a grass field, three baseball diamonds, and tennis courts.
 In the winter two hockey rinks and an ice skating oval are added.
-The park hosts several events throughout the year, among the biggest of which is the annual St-Jean-de-Baptiste festival.

 Another large, multi-use park is called Le Parc nature les Forestiers de Saint-Lazare (2800 Chemin Lotbinière, Saint-Lazare, QC J7T 3H9).
 It is a 4-season park, with an outdoor pool, trails for hiking, cross-country skiing, horse riding, and snowshoeing, and picnic areas.

 Other parks in Saint-Lazare are scattered among the small subdivisions throughout the municipality.

-A new privately -financed sports centre was opened to the public in 2006 which includes an indoor soccer turf, a hockey rink, and a gym.
+A new privately-financed sports centre was opened to the public in 2006 which includes an indoor soccer turf, a hockey rink, and a gym.

 Equestrian

 Areas surrounding Saint-Lazare are dedicated to equestrian horse riding, including sanctioned trails that flow through wooded forests and nearby lakes in the region.
 Many trails are sand based, which is due in part to the popularity of this type of activity in the region.
 The town has one of the largest populations of horses, approximately 3,500 with many residential properties fully dedicated to breeding and horse training.